RasaHQ/spaCy-integration-demo/readme.md

-"i want to talk about python 3.6" # [python 3.6] is now a PROGLANG entity "i code with node"                # [node] is now a PROGLANG entity "i live in Amsterdam"             # [Amsterdam] is now a GPE entity "i program with python and go"    # [python"] is now ORG, go is PROGLANG
+"i want to talk about python 3.6" # [python 3.6] is now a PROGLANG entity "i code with node"                # [node] is now a PROGLANG entity "i live in Amsterdam"             # [Amsterdam] is now a GPE entity
 ```

 This works but maybe we'd like to limit the entities here.
 We're only